English cricket team in North America in 1859: Matches

 One of the exhibition matches was played 14 October at Camac Woods.

 Among their opponents were Harry Wright, a future pioneer of professional baseball, and Charles H. T. Collis, future Medal of Honor winner in the American Civil War.

 In addition to the exhibition matches they also had two excursions to view the Niagara Falls.

-The English side was exceedingly strong and would probably have beaten any twenty-two in England.
+The English team was exceedingly strong and would probably have beaten any twenty-two in England.
 There were excellent crowds for the first three matches but the weather in mid-October turned very cold and reduced the attendances at the last two.
 It was reported that the fielders wore gloves and overcoats in the last match.

 Aftermath

 A product of the tour was a book by Fred Lillywhite, who travelled as scorer, entitled The English Cricketers' Trip to Canada and the United States and published in 1860.
 A reprint of the book was published in 1980 with an introduction by Robin Marlar, including biographies of all of the players.